Yes, America's Anchorman is away and this is your undocumented Anchorman filling in.

 These are the left-wing guys, by the way.

-Now Bob Herbert says, Who is Barack Obama?
+Now Bob Herbert says, who is Barack Obama?

 I don't know who this guy is.

-Christopher Buckley, uh, who's a colleague of mine, who was a colleague of mine at National Review, he's William F. Buckley's son.
+Christopher Buckley, who's a colleague of mine, who was a colleague of mine at National Review, he's William F. Buckley's son.

 But Christopher Buckley, his son, a couple of months before the last election, declared that he was going to vote for Barack Obama.